-Nearly all populations covered by Pennsylvania’s Medicaid program are now enrolled in these risk-based managed care programs.
-State policymakers have increasingly used managed care to stabilize program spending and coordinate care for beneficiaries.
+Nearly all populations covered by Pennsylvania’s Medicaid program are now enrolled in managed care programs.
+State policymakers have increasingly used managed care to stabilize program spending and coordinate care for Medicaid consumers.
 What began as a narrow pilot program in the Southeast in 1997 is now statewide and covers practically all Medicaid recipients, including children, low-wage workers, adults with disabilities, dual-eligibles, and nursing facility residents.

-Since its inception, PHLP has fought to protect the rights of consumers in managed care.
-Beyond representing clients in individual appeals, PHLP engages in systemic advocacy and represents Medicaid consumers before multiple statewide advisory committees.
+PHLP fights to protect the rights of consumers in managed care.
+Beyond representing clients in individual cases, we engage in systemic advocacy and represent Medicaid consumers before multiple state advisory committees.
 We fight to cut through red tape and hold Pennsylvania's managed care plans accountable to the consumers they exist to serve.

 Pennsylvania's mandatory care programs are called HealthChoices and Community HealthChoices (CHC).
 HealthChoices is the managed care program for children under 21 and adults on Medicaid who do not require Waiver (LTSS) services and are not on Medicare.
 Community HealthChoices (CHC) is the managed care program for individuals who are on both Medicare and Medicaid (sometimes called "dual eligibles"), as well as individuals receiving Long-Term Services and Supports.